coderefinery/template-workshop-webpage/content/join.md

 - **I am registering alone (not as part of a team) and want to work with others face-to-face, how should I register?**
   - The registration form has an option: "I might be interested in following in-person".
 Use that to get more information about local events that we a aware of.
-If there's no local event in your area you get our exercise Zoom link.
-In an unlikely event where even the Zoom is full then you get the livestream anyway.
+If there's no local event in your area you get the livestream anyway.
 - **I am making my own team, how should I register?**
   - The registration form has an option: "I might form a team with my